 Pal became famous in history as the first dog to play Lassie in film and television.

 At eight months old, Pal was taken to a dog training school to help break several bad habits, including barking all the time, chewing up everything in the house, and chasing motorcycles.
-The school was Studio Dog Training, owned by Rudd Weatherwax who not only supplied movie dogs but taught regular dogs obedience.
+The school was Studio Dog Training, owned by Rudd Weatherwax who also trained dogs to become movie stars.
 After one week of training, all of Pal's bad habits, except for the motorcycle chasing (which would require more work), were broken.
 Instead of keeping Pal, the owner decided to give the dog to Weatherwax in exchange for the $10 fee he owed.

 When Pal was two years old, Weatherwax took the dog to MGM to audition for an upcoming film called Lassie Come Home.
 It was the story (from the popular 1940 novel by Eric Knight) of a loyal collie who struggles across hundreds of miles of rugged English countryside to rejoin the Scottish boy she loves.
 Weatherwax knew Pal was an intelligent animal and felt he would be right for the part.
 Pal did get a part, but only as a backup.
 A female prize-winning show dog was chosen to play the title role.

 When Lassie was to cross a river with raging water, Director Fred Wilcox wanted to save the energy of his female star so he used Pal instead.
 Pal did an exceptional job and the scene was completed in one take.
 The director was so impressed, he had tears in his eyes.
 "The dog went into the water as Pal, but he emerged as Lassie!" proclaimed Wilcox.
 He decided to reshoot the first six weeks of filming, making Pal the star.
 The movie, which featured two juvenile leads, Elizabeth Taylor and Roddy McDowall, was released in 1943 and became an enormous hit.